-Landscape lighting is the first thing I tackle in a new design because it is so integral to making a beautiful landscape actually livable.
+At Boxhill, when we work with you on designing your outdoor space, lighting ideas appear in the first design concepts because it is integral to making a beautiful landscape livable.

 LIGHT UP IN LAYERS

-Here’s my secret: I dress a landscape in lighting the way I dress for a long plane flight: in layers.
-That way my clients can seamlessly move from pool party to cocktail party with a flick of a switch.
+Here’s a secret: Dress your landscape in lighting the way you dress for a long plane flight: in layers.
+That way you can seamlessly move from pool party to cocktail party with a flick of a switch.

 FIRST LAYER: FUNCTIONAL LIGHTING